MarioLFB/P2CodeInstitute/README.md

 1. First time accessing, the User has clear information on the purpose of the Website.
 2. First time accessing, the User has an interactive experience where the name is requested for access.
 3. First time accessing, the User finds a direct link to the Quiz.
-4. First time accessing, the User has the ability to complete and understand the Quiz.
+4. First time accessing, the user is able to view all the functionalities of the website, including the logo and the navigation bar at the top of the website with their respective links (Home and Quiz?).
-5. First time accessing, the User is able to view all the functionalities of the Website.
+5. First time accessing, the User has the ability to complete and understand the Quiz.

 #### Returning User
 6. Returning to the Website, the User can access the quiz again.